 * FOR THE COLOUR WORKSHOP I find the following oil colours very useful (prices have gone up significantly over the past few years; see end of list to see what amount was in May 2014 at Uni-Stat in Stellenbosch – address at bottom of last page of this document.
 They are fairly well stocked, and they give a 15% discount to participants in my workshops):

 - Winsor and Newton Artist’s Quality Magenta (NOT Permanent Magenta – that is a different colour!)
 PRICE 2

 - Winsor and Newton Artist’s Quality Raw Sienna PRICE 1 (for this colour buying Winton will not affect the end result too badly; Yellow Ochre also an option but harder to mix really dark colours with this).
 Even better is

-a) Transparent Yellow Oxide, either Van Gogh (inexpensive; don’t know whether it is available in the Western Cape, available from Herbert Evans in Johannesburg) or Old Holland (expensive, not stocked by anyone in South Africa, to my knowledge) OR
+b) Transparent Yellow Oxide, either Van Gogh (inexpensive; don’t know whether it is available in the Western Cape, available from Herbert Evans in Johannesburg) or Old Holland (expensive, not stocked by anyone in South Africa, to my knowledge)

 - Winsor and Newton Artist’s Quality Burnt Umber PRICE 1